 - The Registrar of any Magistrates or Local Court; or

 - The person in charge of the place where you are in custody.

 Court of Criminal Appeals

-In New South Wales, the Court of Criminal Appeal (CCA) deals with appeals from the District Court and Supreme Court.
+The Court of Criminal Appeal (CCA) deals with appeals from the District Court and Supreme Court.
 For criminal matters the CCA is the highest court in the State.
-However, an appellant can seek leave to appeal to the High Court if they are unsuccessful in the CCA.
+However, an appellant may seek leave to appeal to the High Court of Australia if they are unsuccessful in the CCA (leave to appear in the High Court is rarely granted).
 The CCA only deals with cases where it is said to be an error of law by rights.
 When issues of fact arise, leave needs to be obtained.

-If you, a family member or a loved one has been convicted of an offence following either a trial before a jury or a judge sitting without a jury (District Court of NSW or Supreme Court of NSW) and you believe that there has been an injustice and the verdict is wrong, an appeal may be brought to the NSW CCA under the Criminal Appeal Act 1912.
+If you, a family member, or a loved one has been convicted of an offence following a trial before a jury or a judge sitting without a jury (District Court of NSW or Supreme Court of NSW & TAS) and you believe that there has been an injustice and the verdict is wrong, an appeal may be brought to the CCA.

 If it allows an appeal against conviction, the CCA has the power to set aside the conviction from the original trial and enter a verdict of acquittal (not guilty) or order a re-trial.